 Here is how I built a deck in my backyard.

-It's a "floating deck," which means it simply rests on blocks at ground level.
+It's a "floating deck," which means it simply rests on blocks at ground level, and is not anchored deeply in the ground.

 Building a deck is a lot of work, and it isn't cheap.
 But it is do-able and you can save a lot of money by doing it yourself rather than hiring it out.
 The total cost for this was almost exactly $1600 USD.
 The footings and framing totaled $600 and the decking itself was $1000.
 Total time spent was over 100 hours during a period of a couple months.